VojinMiletic/A-lexical-knowledge-base-modeled-using-a-directed-weight-graph-/README.md

 #A lexical knowledge base modeled using a directed weight graph

- NOTE: I wasn't allowed to use libraries like STL , so I had to implement the STL::Vechor class myself
+ NOTE: I wasn't allowed to use libraries like STL , so I had to implement the STL::Vector class myself

 • The goals of this project were: